aijose/CarND-Path-Planning-Project/project_report.md

 state, the cost of the trajectory is evaluated based on a cost function.
 The state corresponding to the trajectory with the least cost is chosen as the next state.
 The trajectory corresponding to the next state is provided to the simulator.
+The following code snippet shows the basic logic for choosing the best trajectory.

 ```cpp
 double min_cost = 1000000.0;